Atheism vs Theism – Design argument for God

 Iteration, and unfolding complexity is natural.

+However matter is not inert; matter has properties that affect other cosmic matter resulting in relationships.
 The swarming behaviour of a school of fish cannot be found in one fish.
 But fish together are all interconnected.
 The schooling behaviour arises due to the relationships between the fish and its surroundings.
 From that internal network, schooling behaviour occurs as an emergent property.
+We as people are no different, drives like food, procreation, companionship.

 Simplicity points to design more than complexity